Woodford, Oklahoma

 Woodford is an unincorporated community located in Carter County, Oklahoma, United States.
 The townsite plat and cemetery are located within Section 34, Township 2 South, Range 1 West of the Indian Meridian.
-Its elevation is 932 feet.
 The zipcode is 73401.
 Woodford has its own telephone exchange, serviced by the Chickasaw Telephone Company.
-Phone numbers in Woodford are in the format 580-561-XXXX.
 The Woodford area had its own school district in the past, but it was closed as the community dwindled in population.
 Students in the area today attend school in the nearby towns of Springer, Lone Grove, or Fox.